 New York Times bestseller Wendy Corsi Staub is the award-winning author of more than ninety novels, best known for the single title psychological suspense novels she writes under her own name.
 Those books and the women’s fiction she writes under the pseudonym Wendy Markham have also appeared on the USA Today, Amazon, Barnes and Noble, and Bookscan bestseller lists.

 Her novel HELLO, IT’S ME was a recent Hallmark television movie starring Kellie Martin.
-Her short story “Cat Got Your Tongue” will appear in R.L.
-Stine’s upcoming MWA middle grade anthology SCREAM AND SCREAM AGAIN (HarperCollins, 2018).
+Her short story “Cat Got Your Tongue” appeared in R.L.
+Stine’s MWA middle grade anthology SCREAM AND SCREAM AGAIN (HarperCollins).
+Her short story “The Elephant in the Room” appears in Nasty Woman Press’s inaugural anthology SHATTERING GLASS.

 A three-time finalist for the Simon and Schuster Mary Higgins Clark Award, she’s won an RWA Rita Award, an RT Award for Career Achievement in Suspense, the 2007 RWA-NYC Golden Apple Award for Lifetime Achievement, and five WLA Washington Irving Prizes for Fiction.